-Seventy-one years of the Met Gala have produced some of the most iconic red carpet fashion moments of all time.
-Think: Rihanna in that yellow Guo Pei cape with its endless fur-lined train back in 2015.
+Seventy-three years of the Met Gala have produced some of the most iconic red carpet fashion moments of all time.
+Think: Rihanna in that yellow Guo Pei cape with its endless fur-lined train back in 2015 and Lady Gaga’s four outfit changes in 2019.
 Some Met Gala looks, however, haven’t quite stuck in the cultural lexicon.

-In 2005, Ashley and Mary-Kate Olsen made their Met Gala debut in romantic looks that are a stark difference form the cerebral looks we see the CFDA Award-winning designers wear today.
+In 2005, Ashley and Mary-Kate Olsen made their Met Gala debut in romantic dresses that are a stark difference form the cerebral looks we see the CFDA Award-winning designers wear today.

 How far to take the theme is always a quandary for Met Gala guests.
 In 2004, model Amber Valletta went all-in on the “Dangerous Liaisons: Fashion and Furniture in the 18th Century” theme replete with a Marie Antoinette-inspired wig, Maggie Norris corset and John Galliano-patterned skirt.

-Then there’s Caroline Kennedy, who in 2017 wore an avant-garde, floral look by Comme des Garçons by Rei Kawakubo, who was the subject of that year’s exhibit.
+Then there’s former U.S. ambassador to Japan, Caroline Kennedy, who in 2017 wore an avant-garde, floral look by Comme des Garçons by Rei Kawakubo, who was the subject of that year’s exhibit.